IntroToZoom/ITZ/README.md

 <H2>Revision History</H2>
 <UL>

+<LI>V.20.4 6/14/2020.
+This is an additional major edit for clarity.
+It has additional figures and discussion in Section 3.6 Meeting Rooms.

 <LI>V.20 6/12/2020.
 This is a major edit for clarity, fixing typos, caption headings, white space, and a few errors.